Copyright © Brian Rawson Band

 Belfast born, Brian Rawson, was a member of The Tearjerkers

 (Good Vibrations/Phonogram) who toured with Thin Lizzy, Dexy's Midnight Runners, Doll by Doll and Rachel Sweet.
-He played guitar on Jim Lyttle's demo's with Jimmy Bain (Rainbow/ Wild Horses/Dio) producing and playing bass on the track, "Rough, Tough & Pretty Too" in the band that would eventually become Rogue Male.
-He played guitar on two tracks on American singer/songwriter Jon Lacabanne's album "Amen", all the guitars on Deidre Cunningham's album "Sunny Days" and played a one-off gig in Nashville with "Handsome" Mick Rowe's band, "Nineteen88", before returning to the UK where he joined "Sweet" for a UK tour.
+He relocated to London where he played guitar on Jim Lyttle's demo's with Jimmy Bain (Rainbow/ Wild Horses/Dio) producing and playing bass on the track, "Rough, Tough & Pretty Too" in the band that would eventually become Rogue Male.
+Brian emigrated to the U.S. and, most notably, played guitar on American singer/songwriter Jon Lacabanne's album "Amen", recorded all the guitars on Deidre Cunningham's album "Sunny Days" and played a one-off gig in Nashville with "Handsome" Mick Rowe's band, "Nineteen88", before returning to the UK where he joined "Sweet" for a UK tour.
 Prior to forming his own band, he was a member of The Lynsey Dolan Band and co-wrote the track "Do Right Man" which appears on the "Jock's Juke Joint - Volume 2" CD and played all the guitars on EmmaJane's "Red shoes" EP.